-Hard cheeses require a different approach than soft ones.
-Where a soft cheese knife is thin and narrow to minimize drag, a hard cheese knife needs a short, stiff blade with enough geometry to press cleanly through aged Parmigiano, manchego, Gruyere, or extra-sharp cheddar without crumbling the block.
-The Shizu Morinoki Hard Cheese Knife is built for exactly this task - a compact 50mm blade at 40mm of height at its fullest point, giving it the stiff, wedge-like profile that splits hard cheese cleanly along the cut line.
+Hard cheeses require a different tool than soft ones.
+Where a soft cheese knife is thin and narrow to minimize drag, a hard cheese knife needs a short, stiff blade with enough geometry to press cleanly through aged parmigiano, manchego, gruyere, or sharp cheddar without crumbling the block.
+The Shizu Morinoki Hard Cheese Knife is built for exactly this task - a compact 50mm blade at 40mm tall with a stiff spine and the DSR-1K6 stainless construction found across the Morinoki line.

 - Maker: Shizu Hamono